gokatas/gokatas/README.md

 > I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times. -- Bruce Lee

 Katas (形) are practiced in martial arts as a way to internalize and perfect techniques, so they can be executed and adapted under various circumstances without much hesitation.
 Let's try something similar with Go programming.
 Go katas is a small set of [repositories](https://github.com/orgs/gokatas/repositories) containing Go programs that are correct (true), practical (good), clear and simple (beautiful).
 The practice workflow is straightforward:

 0. Install and run the gokatas tool

 ```
+docker run --rm -it golang /bin/bash # optional; to practice inside a container dōjō :-)
 go install github.com/gokatas/gokatas@latest
 gokatas
 ```

-1. Select one of the Go katas and clone it; you might start with the smallest one:
+1. Select one of the Go katas and clone it; you might start with the smallest one

 ```
-git clone git@github.com:gokatas/bcounter.git
+git clone https://github.com/gokatas/bcounter.git # git@github.com:gokatas/bcounter.git
 cd bcounter
 ```